-Growth and increased internationalisation set stricter requirements for risk management in the investment portfolio.
+Growth and increased internationalisation together with dramatic changes in the energy sector sets stricter requirements for risk management in the investment portfolio.
 Statkraft has a central Investment Committee to improve risk handling in relation to individual investments and across the project portfolio.
 The risk management is an integrated part of other governance through a risk-based system for the corporate management's follow-up of the business areas.
-The Group's overall risk profile is concluded by the group management and is reported to the Board.
+The Group's overall risk profile is concluded by the group management and is reported to the Board of Directors.

 Market risk in energy markets

 Statkraft is exposed to significant market risk in relation to the generation and trading of power.
 Revenues from power generation are exposed to volume and power price risk:

 - Both power prices and production volumes are impacted by weather and precipitation volumes, while electricity prices depend on production, consumption and transmission conditions in the electricity market.

 - Power prices are also impacted by gas, coal and oil prices, the price of carbon quotas, support regimes and introduction of new power production technology.

 Statkraft manages market risk in the energy markets by trading physical and financial instruments in multiple markets.
 Increased integration of the energy markets is having a significant impact on business models and risk management.
 Consequently, Statkraft places significant emphasis on the interrelationship between the various markets.
 The Group's hedging strategies are regulated by limits on the positions’ volume and value, and by criteria for evaluating new contracts against expected revenues and downside risk.
 The portfolio is constantly adjusted in relation to our current perceptions of future prices and the company’s own production capacity.